stevens-textmining/HateModerate/README.md

 - Step 1: Train a `roberta-base` hate speech detector with and without HateModerate dataset.
 The training process is managed by the `train_hate_model` function, and for this task, you need to set the following parameters:

-    - `model_name`: "roberta-base"
+    - `--model_name`: "roberta-base"
-    - `learning_rate`: 5e-6
+    - `--learning_rate`: 5e-6
-    - `n_epoch`: 3
+    - `--n_epoch`: 3
-    - `model_type`: "roberta"
+    - `--model_type`: "roberta"
-    - The `include` parameter determines whether the HateModerate dataset is used:

-        - Set `include` to `False` when you want to train the model without the HateModerate dataset.
+        - Set `--include` when you want to train the model without the HateModerate dataset.
-        - Set `include` to `True` (or just omit it, since it defaults to True) when you want to train the model with the HateModerate dataset.
+        - Set `--no-include` (or just omit it, since it defaults to True) when you want to train the model with the HateModerate dataset.

     In the paper we choose 5e-6 as learning rate with 3 epoches.

     ```
-    $ python fine_tune/training/fine_tune.py "roberta-base" 5e-6 3 "roberta" False
+    $ python fine_tune/training/fine_tune.py --model_name "roberta-base" --learning_rate 5e-6 --n_epoch 3 --model_type "roberta"  --no-include
     ```

     For training models with more different learning rates and epoches, run `run_fine_tune` script below: